-You will defend, indemnify, and hold us, our affiliates, officers, directors, employees, suppliers, consultants, and agents harmless from any and all third party claims, liability, damages, and costs (including, but not limited to, attorneys' fees) arising from or related to, as applicable: (a) your access to and use of the Site; (b) violation of these Terms by you or Authorized Users, as applicable; (c) infringement of any intellectual property or other right of any person or entity by you; (d) the nature and content of all Customer Data processed by the DocuSign Services; or (e) any products or services purchased or obtained by you in connection with the Site.
+10.1 You will defend, indemnify, and hold us, our Affiliates, officers, directors, employees, suppliers, consultants, and agents harmless from any and all third-party claims, liability, damages, and costs (including, but not limited to, attorneys' fees) arising from or related to, as applicable: (a) your access to and use of the Site; (b) violation of these Terms by you or your Account Administrator(s) or Authorized Users, as applicable; (c) infringement of any intellectual property or other right of any person or entity by you; (d) the nature and content of all Customer Data processed by the DocuSign Services; or (e) any products or services purchased or obtained by you in connection with the Site.

-DocuSign retains the exclusive right to settle, compromise and pay, without your prior consent, any and all claims or causes of action which are brought against us.
+10.2 DocuSign retains the exclusive right to settle, compromise, and pay, without your prior consent, any and all claims or causes of action that are brought against us.
 We reserve the right, at your expense, to assume the exclusive defense and control of any matter for which you are required to indemnify us and you agree to cooperate with our defense of these claims.
 You agree not to settle any matter in which we are named as a defendant and/or for which you have indemnity obligations without our prior written consent.
-We will use reasonable efforts to notify you of any such claim, action or proceeding upon becoming aware of it.
+We will use reasonable efforts to notify you of any such claim, action, or proceeding upon becoming aware of it.

 11. LIMITATIONS OF LIABILITY